The Towns Hustler: not so much a car, more a way of life…

 The eye-catching show car featured highly-varnished, mahogany-veneered ply edged in contrasting ash, and Towns could now justifiably claim that his increasingly prolific creation ‘grows on trees!’
 The wooden version also brought several practical advantages: Interstyl could sell and ship the kits more cheaply without having to include bodywork panels, while the buyer was able to specify his own grade and finish of wood at his local hardware store.
 There was also the prospect of cheaper repairs for minor knocks and scrapes.

-1982 saw the introduction of the Hellcat, a very basic open-top, Jeep-like version which dispensed with virtually all of the exterior body panels apart from the bonnet; again, this was offered in either four- or six-wheeled flavours.
+1982 saw the introduction of the Hellcat, a very basic open-top, Jeep-like version which dispensed with virtually all of the exterior body panels apart from the bonnet; again, this was offered in either four- or six-wheeled variants.
 The following year, Towns added the Huntsman to the range, featuring revised styling, larger-diameter wheels and Hydrolastic or Hydragas suspension, reflecting the fact that this new model was based not on the Mini, but on ADO16 or Metro parts.

 Growing in stature

-In 1985, the range was expanded still further, with the addition of the Force 4 and Force 6 models, which were the first Hustlers to feature convetionally-hinged doors.
+In 1985, the range was expanded still further, with the addition of the Force 4 and Force 6 models, which were the first Hustlers to feature conventionally-hinged doors.
 Later that year, Towns unleashed the last word in Hustlers: the awesome Highlander 6, powered by the 5.3-litre, V12 Jaguar engine, which apparently only found eight eager customers.

 It didn’t stop there, though.
 According to Chris Rees’ book, British Specialist Cars, later versions included the slant-fronted Holiday; a Crayford Argocat-based eight-wheeled amphibious version; and even a Hustler sailing boat, taking the marine plywood theme to the extreme!
 Rees goes on to explain that, by the late 1980s, plans were also afoot for a new, more rounded version of the car, this time being based around the Ford Cortina.